OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 All the above (easy, basic) flavors come with configuration for the built-in openLDAP authentication and authorization and are great choices for POV without having to create users and groups or integrating with your organizations SSO.
 The options below present progressively increasing configurations for production or near-production ISD for a full fledged POV with external DB and SSO integration.

+**base-rbac-noingress**: This one is same as basic-rbac-values but is intended to be used in situations where ingress and certs are being managed outside of the installation process.
+Note that additional post-installation ISD configuration steps are required.

 **basic-rbac-saml.yaml**: Same as basic-values.yaml but enables Role Based Access Control (RBAC).
 This allows for applications and accounts to be seperated between groups/teams.**DNS is required.
 If you do not have access to a DNS server, we suggest using the easy-values.yaml**.

 All the above (easy, basic) flavors come with configuration for the built-in openLDAP authentication and authorization and are great choices for POV without having to create users and groups.